Lab 1: Cartesian trajectory planning¶

 sudo apt-get install -y ros-${ROS_DISTRO}-joint-state-publisher-gui ros-${ROS_DISTRO}-rviz2

-If you find an error trying to install these dependencies, most probably you'll need to update the packages repositories and upgrade them to the last version.
-Once upgraded, you can install the dependecies using the commands above.
+If you find an error while trying to install these dependencies, you will likely need to update the package repositories and upgrade them to the latest version.
+Once upgraded, you can install the dependencies using the commands above.

-Open a new terminal, go to the src folder in yout worskpace and clone the repo
+Open a new terminal, go to the src folder in your workspace, and clone the repository:

-Once this is done, complie the workspace (if you have installed the UMA environment you can just use cb).
+Once this is done, compile the workspace (if you have installed the UMA environment, you can just use cb).

-You should see something like this (don't worry about the warnings, this is because the code is incompleted - you'll need to complete it in this lab session)
+You should see something like this (don't worry about the warnings; they appear because the code is incomplete, and you'll complete it in this lab session).

 It consists of the following: